 How to understand what’s valuable for your customers

 There is a ton of ways to do research.
 You can literally go from stalking your competition social media and see what their fans and customers are saying, to doing a full blown market research and buyer persona research through a marketing agency or a marketing research company or even a consultancy company.
-And the decision depends on the complexity of your business, stage of growth you are in and budget constraints.
+And the decision depends on the complexity of your business, the stage of growth you are in and budget constraints.

 You will get valuable insights in all cases if you ensure the following principles are met.